gortonator/bsds-6650/labs/lab-1.md

 ## Lab 1 - Getting started with AWS Linux 2
 ### Aims:
-* Get AWS account up and running - you should have an AWS Educate invitation
+* Get AWS account up and running - you should have an AWS Academy invitation
+* Sign into the AWS Academy Learner Lab.
+Hit the 'Start' button for any of the labs, and watch the alien-like V symbol spin for a long time.
+When it finished the 'AWS' logo on the left should be green, Hit this and it will throw you into an AWS Console Window.
+From that window you should be able to follow the instructions in the next step.
 * [Launch a free tier AMI running Amazon Linux 2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html)
 * Make sure you have configured your security group that allows traffic on:
   ** port 80 for http and 8080 as a Custom TCP Rule (Tomcat listens on this port by default) ** port 22 for ssh.
 Make these ports accessible from "My IP" to be totally safe and ensure the instances are not hacked
 * Install tomcat - [Follow the instruction for the first 3 steps](https://techviewleo.com/install-tomcat-on-amazon-linux/)
 * Tomcat listens on port 8080, so in your browser go to http://{your public IP address}:8080 and you should see the Tomcat homepage

+Once you get this far, life looks pretty good.
+First mission accomplished!
+In 3 weeks you'l; be able to do all this in your sleep.

+Some notes based on first experience with the Learner Lab:

+- Download a new key pair when you launch your first instance.
+You can then use this for all subsequent instances you launch
+- a .cer file seems to be teh same as a .pem file, so you can use that in ssh commands

 ## Notes on AWS Academy Learner Labs and Charging